MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 `https://<yoursite>.sharepoint.com/sites/<sitename>/SitePages/default.aspx?Mode=Edit`

-This isn't really _easier_ than clicking the button on the page, but it's a good example of changing a page's look or function dramatically with a URL query string.
+This isn't really _easier_ than clicking the button on the page, but it's a good example of changing a page's look or function dramatically with a query string URL.

 > [!TIP]
 > **Sharing (links) is caring** - The URL, like the one in your browser's address bar, usually support spaces.
 So something like `?terms=policy security` works just fine.
 Where it _might not_ work consistently is when you share the URL via Email, text or Teams by copying and pasting it.
-As a best practice, replace any space in your URL query string with a `%20`, like `?terms=policy%20security`. _Safety first_.
+As a best practice, replace any space in your URL query string with a `%20`, like `?terms=policy%20security`.
+>
+>_Safety first_.

 ## Put a Modern SharePoint page into Maintenance mode